VeronicaG24/Assignment2_exp/README.md

 * Although it has been possible to implement all the code related to the robot's actions in my_action.cpp file, a future implementation could aim at making the code more modular.
 To achieve this, it would be better to move the code related to the two *if statements* in the my_action.cpp file into separate functions; however, this could lead to delays during the code execution phase, since everything is executed within a callback.
 * As seen in the simulation video, it takes about 15 minutes to complete the search for all four markers.
 This is obviously computationally inefficient; a solution might be to perform a performance analysis using other SLAM algorithms, such as **KartoSLAM**, which uses a graph-based approach for map creation, thus minimizing cumulative error, which could be important in complex environments.
 Additionally, the graph-based approach allows for better trajectory optimization compared to **GMapping**.
 Of course, whether there can be an actual improvement with **GMapping** in our environment, we can only know by implementing it and analyzing its computational complexity.
+* An improvement to the current navigation system could involve the addition of a dedicated "environment exploration" phase prior to executing waypoint navigation.
+This phase would task the robot with methodically scanning the surroundings to construct a more complete and detailed map of the environment.
+By doing so, the robot would acquire a greater understanding of potential obstacles and free paths, which in turn would facilitate more optimal route planning.
+This strategy would likely decrease the chances of the robot needing to recalibrate its path mid-route due to encountering unforeseen obstacles.
+Consequently, this would improve the robot's overall efficiency in reaching its waypoints, as it would start with a more informed route plan.